 After such a busy weekend, we are kicking back into summer mode.
-The sky is blue, the sun is shining, and it's warming up outside.
+The sky is blue, the sun is shining and it's warming up outside.
 My little granddaughters will be here in about an hour, so I need to get this post up fast.

-I do think it's time for another flower block, don't you?
-OK then!
 Today we have the lovely desert dweller (artemisia tridentata), that was designated the Nevada state flower in 1967.
 Sagebrush is a woody, gray-green shrub with small golden to white blossoms that have a strong scent.
 The flowers appear in late summer and continue into fall.
 Native Americans used the leaves for medicine and the bark was used for weaving mats.
 It was also a food source for sheep and cattle to graze on during the winter.

 COLORS: flowers--light orange #728; leaves & stems--gray-green #610; letters--smoke gray #645.